Kerry Apple Cake, also known as Irish Apple Cake, is a moist cake with a crunchy top, and can be served cold or warm with chilled cream or custard.

 When I first came to America I was overwhelmed by the amount of cinnamon used in so many breads and cakes.
 It took many years for my taste buds to adjust to apple pie with cinnamon.
 Irish apple pies or tarts are made without spice or with a hint of cloves.

-Cut the butter into the flour and rub it in using your fingers or a pastry cutter until the mixture resembles fine bread crumbs.
+Cut the cold butter into small pieces and add to the flour in the bowl.
+Rub them together using your fingers or a pastry cutter until the mixture resembles fine bread crumbs.

 I confess I don’t own a pastry cutter.
 Throughout my childhood I watched my mom and grannys rubbing butter into flour using their bare hands, so there’s no modernizing me at this stage.
 You can’t teach an old horse new tricks.